SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-28-youre-scaring-me.md

   possibly be _undecided_, can you?
 Even if you're a lifelong Republican just now awakening to the damage accrued since Reagan&hellip; well, get over it and vote that sort of thing out of office at every level.
 As someone who grew up Republican, I promise you: it doesn't hurt.
-A Republican vote is a vote for continued dysfunction.
+A Republican vote is a vote for continued dysfunction;
-  Vote for Ossof &amp; Warnock.
+  Vote for Ossof &amp; Warnock instead.
-- __Get vaccinated:__ when your turn comes, get whatever COVID-19 vaccine is on offer.
+- __Get vaccinated:__ When your turn comes, get whatever COVID-19 vaccine is on offer.
   It'll be covered by your insurance.
-Even if you are uninsured (really?!), it will be cheap &ndash; much cheaper than dying.
+Even if you are uninsured (really?!  still?), it will be cheap &ndash; much cheaper than dying.
 So take the vaccine, _thank_ the clinician who gives it to you, and _smile_.
-Be sure to go back for the second dose, _that's important_.
+Be sure to go back for the second dose, because _that's important_.

 Listen to [Gandalf](https://en.wikipedia.org/wiki/Gandalf), as